22 Weeks Pregnant Abdominal Pain | Clear Causes Explained

 Typical signs include:

-Untreated UTIs can ascend into kidneys causing pyelonephritis—a serious condition requiring hospitalization.
+Untreated UTIs can ascend into the kidneys causing pyelonephritis—a serious condition requiring prompt medical care and sometimes hospitalization during pregnancy.

 Treatment Options for UTIs During Pregnancy

-Antibiotics safe for pregnancy are prescribed after urine testing confirms infection.
-Drinking plenty of water flushes bacteria from the urinary tract faster.
+Antibiotics considered safe for pregnancy are commonly prescribed after urine testing confirms infection.
+Drinking plenty of water may support urinary tract health, but it should not replace medical treatment when an infection is present.

 The Significance of Placental Problems Causing Abdominal Pain at 22 Weeks Pregnant